 Note that a person can display the student syndrome due to a combination of these causes.
 For example, this can happen if someone suffers both from task aversion and abstract goals.

 Furthermore, some of these issues may be caused or exacerbated by other underlying issues.
 For example, a person’s anxiety may be exacerbated by sleep deprivation.
 Similarly, a person’s depression may lead them to discount future outcomes and consequently to feel entirely unmotivated.

-A related concept is purposeful delay, which in this context involves deliberately delaying until the deadline because doing so is expected to be more beneficial than not.
+In addition, another related concept is purposeful delay, which in this context involves deliberately delaying until a deadline because doing so is expected to be more beneficial than not.
 This can happen, for example, when someone knows that a task might be canceled, so they believe it’s more efficient to wait until the deadline before committing resources to it.
 However, this type of behavior is not generally considered to be a form of procrastination, and would generally also not be considered a cause of the student syndrome.

 How to avoid the student syndrome

 To avoid the student syndrome (i.e., to stop postponing things until right before the deadline), you should figure out what’s causing you to delay in the first place, and then use relevant anti-procrastination techniques, which will help you address the issue and take action in a timely manner.

 The following are some of the anti-procrastination techniques that you can use.